Menditect/documentation/docs/refguide/Older versions/v0015/application.md

 ## Business rules
 - An MTA user must have a Mendix API Key registered in MTA in order to get Application information from Mendix teamserver.

-To learn more about configuring an MTA user, go to [Access Mendix model](../howtos/access-mendix-model).
+To learn more about configuring an MTA user, read the How To section.

 ## Actions on an Application